 New Malton, Malton

-Bad luck for Malton to lose Ambiente Tapas Bar to York last year; good luck for Malton to see the New Malton installed in the same premises.
+It was bad luck in 2012 for Malton to lose Ambiente Tapas Bar to York but good news for Malton to see the New Malton installed in the same premises.

-Anthony Gilham and Gemma Williams took over the tenancy of this rambling corner site last year – like most of central Malton it’s owned by the Fitzwilliam estate – and having gutted the place reopened as a squeaky clean dining pub.
+Anthony Gilham and Gemma Williams took over the tenancy of this rambling corner site – like most of central Malton it’s owned by the Fitzwilliam Estate – and having gutted the place reopened as a squeaky clean dining pub.

 The menu is long: starters, light meals, mains, sandwiches. puddings and hot drinks.
-I often worry that a fat menu spreads thin but on our visit Gilham managed to pull it off.
-Drop in for a lunchtime sandwich by the fire with the daily papers maybe prawn and crayfish with lemon mayo, or poached salmon with cucumber and dill mayonnaise or go the hole hog at lunch or dinner with starters of crab cakes with shredded mooli and pickled ginger; a charcuterie board to share; roast artichokes and wild mushrooms salad with poached egg.
-Follow it up with calves’ liver, chicken and ham pie, sausage and mash or chick pea fritters.
+I often worry that a fat menu spreads thin but on our visit, Gilham managed to pull it off.
+Drop in for a lunchtime sandwich by the fire with the daily papers maybe prawn and crayfish with lemon mayo, or poached salmon with cucumber and dill mayonnaise or go the whole hog at lunch or dinner with starters of crab cakes with shredded mooli and pickled ginger; a charcuterie board to share; roast artichokes and wild mushrooms salad with poached egg.
+Follow it up with calves’ liver, chicken and ham pie, sausage and mash or chickpea fritters.
 Puds are predominantly British favourites.

 All dependable stuff and sometimes better than that; I wrote recently in the Yorkshire Post that the mutton and pearl barley stew was a contender for my dish of the year.